wyk2796/wyk2796.github.io/pages/about.md

 It is a distributed system framework and has a master and various plumbable components.
 The plumbable components can be designed to divers function components.
 The master manages all components.
 The system has a pub-sub system to support communication between all components.
 The component can publish and subscribe topics.
 This project is based on AKKA concurrency framework with Scala programm language.
 Here is a Distributed Web Crawler based on this distributed framework,  **"crawlnet"** ([Git-Repo](https://github.com/wyk2796/crawlnet)).

 - 2015 **Recommendation System** ([Git-Repo](https://github.com/wyk2796/recommender)) **:**
 The project target is to design and develop a recommendation system to recommend commodity for users.
 The architecture of the project includes four parts.
-I use Hive as my data warehouse that stores all orders data, user and commodities data.
-I use Spark to generate models used to recommend commodities and store the result into Hbase database.
+I use Hive as my data warehouse that stores all order, user and commodities data.
+I use Spark to generate recommendation models and use them to recommend commodities and store the result into Hbase database.
 And then we design restful API to receive requests and return the recommendation commodities for users.
-The algorithm I use in this project is user-item interactions matrix, Collaborative filtering, and TF-IDF etc.

 ### PROFESSIONAL SKILLS
 - **Deep learning** development skills: